tannyo/bookmarklets/README.md

 }
 ````

 The problem is when you are reading a post on an iPhone and use the Readability button.
-The block quotes disappear because colors are removed from the text.
+The block quotes disappear because colors are removed from the text and they aren't really block quotes.
+They are different colored text in a paragraph.

 What this bookmarklet does is add a style that overwrites the `blockquote` styles, then looks for any `<span>` elements that immediately follow a paragraph.
 It then looks at the style attribute of each `<span>` and if the style attribute is equal to `"color: #800000;"` wraps the paragraph with a `<blockquote>` element.